Marmik123/Hola-Dating-Application/README.md

 # Hola-Dating-Application
-Made a Dating Application UI and currently working on the functionality part and API integration .
+Made a Dating Application UI Clone in Flutter along with Firebase Authentication.